 - A map of the local area.
 It could be useful if you are paddling in an unfamiliar environment.

 - A knife.
 Could be useful when you are paddling on a jungle river.

-It’s just a brief list of stuff you might need in a SUP session.
-If you think there are other stuff that can be useful in a SUP trip that we haven’t mentioned on the above list, be sure to let us know.
+It’s just a brief list of paddle board gear you might need in a SUP session.
+If you think there is other stuff that can be useful in a SUP trip that we haven’t mentioned on the above list, be sure to let us know.